 Composting Tips for Each Season

-Next time you’re making dinner or cleaning out your refrigerator, take an inventory of the food waste that ends up in your trash bin.
+Next time you are making dinner or cleaning out your refrigerator, take stock of the food waste that ends up in your trash bin.
 The amount may seem insignificant at the time, but when you think about the millions of people doing the same thing as you, the impact is huge.

-This Earth Day, consider setting up an at-home composting system, such as the GEOBIN® composter, to do your part to reduce greenhouse emissions and help return vital nutrients to the earth.
+This Earth Day, consider setting up an at-home composting system, such as the GEOBIN® Composter, to do your part in reducing greenhouse emissions and helping return vital nutrients to the earth.